lanking520/Comp-Networks-PA/README.md

 Name: Qing Lan						UNI: ql2282

 ## Description
-Super Chatter is a course project to enable
+Super Chatter is a Chatting application built in python what enable several users chatting together.
+It used the UDP protocol + multi-threading to achieve the full functionalities for clients and server.

 ## Tutorial
 To provides the full functionalities of the program and avoid unexpected error please run the followings: